nculwell/MathStudy/LinearAlgebra.md

   Jim Hefferon wrote this free (GFDL/CC BY-SA 2.5) linear algebra text [http://joshua.smcvt.edu/linearalgebra/] which is available as a PDF file or as Latex source.
 It has exercises with worked answers.

-- Beezer. *A First Course in Linear Algebra* ([**FREE ONLINE**](http://linear.ups.edu/))

-  Another free (GFDL) linear algebra textbook, by Robert Beezer of University of Puget Sound.
-A bit peculiar in that Beezer has chosen to replace all numeric chapter, section and theorem references with alphabetic abbrevations.
-This looks odd at first, but I suspect once you get used to it it's superior to using numbers (which have no meaning).
-Also, he has given every theorem a name, which is a welcome change from proofs full of references to "Theorem 4.2.3".

 - Klein. *Coding the Matrix* (With Brown/Coursera course; great course but not much use as a stand-alone text.
 Also, it's not required for the course.)

 - Lay. *Linear Algebra and Its Applications* ([3e upd](https://smile.amazon.com/Linear-Algebra-Applications-Updated-CD-ROM/dp/0321287134/), [4e](https://smile.amazon.com/Linear-Algebra-Its-Applications-4th/dp/0321385179/), [5e](https://smile.amazon.com/Linear-Algebra-Its-Applications-5th/dp/032198238X/))